-6. Now you are ready to install Xilinx tools.
-You will need PetaLinux, Vivado, and SDK for building PYNQ image.
+7. Now you are ready to install Xilinx tools.
+You will need PetaLinux, Vivado, and Vitis for building PYNQ image.
+Do not install Xilinx tools into /pynq since it is only a small shared folder.
+Instead, a 160GB disk space will be allocated at /workspace folder in VM.
+Install Xilinx tools there.

 Starting from image v2.5, SDx is no longer needed.
 The version of Xilinx tools for each PYNQ release is shown below: